democratize-technology/free-will-mcp/README.md

 This MCP server is inspired by the idea of giving AI agents more autonomy in their interactions.
 Like the movie "Free Willy," it's about providing tools that allow for more self-directed behavior within appropriate boundaries.

 The tools are designed to:
-- Enable temporal awareness through blocking sleep
+- Enable temporal awareness through reflective pausing
 - Support self-reflection and self-direction
 - Provide agency in request handling

 ## Security Considerations

-- The `sleep_and_prompt` tool has a maximum duration limit (300 seconds) to prevent excessive blocking
+- The `sleep_and_prompt` prompt encourages thoughtful pauses in AI reasoning
 - All tool usage is logged by the MCP framework
 - The `ignore_request` tool still acknowledges the request, maintaining conversation integrity